 Check out: Mountain Safety Council: What should you take?

 Also: Our gear hire service! (no clothes), Club outdoor store discounts

 Remember “cotton is rotten”.
 You should never go tramping with cotton clothing (e.g. T-shirts, sweatshirts, jeans), as it easily soaks up water and can become very heavy and cold.
 Ideally wear polypros or merino instead, you can often pick these up cheap at second-hand shops (‘op-shops’).

-If you’re not sure about what you’ll need, check our recommended gear lists (day, overnight) These are somewhat comprehensive and don’t take into account the particulars of your trip or the weather at the time so do apply a bit of common sense when checking these lists.
+If you’re not sure about what you’ll need, check our recommended gear lists (day, overnight).
+These are somewhat comprehensive but don’t take into account the particulars of your trip or the weather at the time so do apply a bit of common sense when checking these lists.

 If you’re unsure, please talk to a committee member!

 Whilst tramping has inherent risks, the Canterbury University Tramping Club seeks to undertake its activities in a safe manner.
 Check out our safety page for more information, including on what you need to do to ensure a safe trip.